sarvy25/TimeSeries_ELoad_Weather/README.md

 For the data incubator project in summer 2020, I am interested in implementation of the time series forcasting methods to predict the electrical load and market price by considering the effect of the  metrological conditions. <br>
 To start, I have dowloaded two available datasets from Kaggle website.  <br>
-1) Energy dataset: Consist of the hourly electric load generation from different energy resources such as fossil, solar, nuclear, wind, hydro and etc over the years of 2015 to 2018 in 5 largest cities of spain Barcelona, Bilbao, Madrid, Seville, Valencia.
-However, for the analysis part, I have only focused on one city, Valencia. <br>
+1) Energy dataset: Consist of the hourly electric load generation from different energy resources such as fossil, solar, nuclear, wind, hydro and etc over the years of 2015 to 2018 in 5 largest cities of spain; Barcelona, Bilbao, Madrid, Seville, Valencia.
+However, for the analysis part here, I have only focused on one city "Valencia" for now. <br>
 2) Weather dataset: Consists of the hourly weather conditions for the same cities over the past 4 years.
 The weather conditions are pretty much versatile which can result into the more general interpretation, and prediction of the electric load (or market price) at the end.
 For the data analysis, especifically manipulations and visualziation part, I have used Python's software packages such as Pandas and Seaborn. <br>